 Common Name: Saw-Wort

-Serratula tinctoria is a Perennial up to 1.00 metres tall.
+Serratula tinctoria is a perennial plant that can grow up to 1.00 metres tall.

 Europe, including Britain, south and east from Scandanavia to N. Spain, Balkans and Siberia.